raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/Tensorflow/workspace/iteration_3/README.md

 ### Test dataset performance

-This model performed exceedingly well on the test data.

 Here are the results for the test dataset evaluation:
 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.010